 Nursing Education and Skills

 Nurses work in a huge range of environments, including hospitals, physicians' offices and nursing care facilities, but also in schools, correctional facilities and in the military.
-In 2016, median salary for registered nurses was about $68,000, according to BLS, and the field is expected to grow by 16% by 2024.
+In 2016, median annual salary for registered nurses was about $68,000, according to BLS, and the field is expected to grow by 16% by 2024.

 Nursing education programs cover a range of subjects, including chemistry, nutrition, physiology, anatomy, psychology and more.
 Bachelor of Nursing programs usually include studies in education, communication and leadership, as well, and are often required if you're interested in administrative or teaching positions, according to BLS.
 Many nurses return to school to earn a bachelor's degree and can take advantage of RN-to-BSN programs designed for them.